Psych Garden is …

 - Profound transformation and recovery does occur.

 - We’ve evolved over a long time but are stretching ourselves to fit a new world, violating honed biological processes and rhythms.
 We need to pay attention to our selves more carefully.

-We see behavior, motivation, will and emotion as brain events and believe humans functions best when they are in balance.
+Behavior, motivation, will and emotion are brain events and humans function best when they are balanced.
 The image below conveys some of the systems involved and how therapies address each.